• Skip navigation

 • the Interdisciplinary Centre for Research on Dialects and Language Variation (www.dialektforschung.phil.uni-erlangen.de)

-Depending on students’ specialisation they can obtain
+Depending on students’ specialisation they obtain

-• a degree in ‘MA English Studies’ (no specialisation)
+• an MA English Studies (no specialisation)

-The MA English Studies prepares for jobs that require sophisticated analytical skills, excellent writing as well as organisational competences.
+The MA English Studies prepares for jobs that require analytical skills, writing as well as organisational competences.
 Graduates of the MA English Studies will have a wide range of career options in fields such as

-• academic posts and research
+• academia and research

 • journalism and media